w3f/polkadot-wiki/docs/learn-comparisons.md

 [Binance Chain](https://www.binance.com) is a Proof of Stake Authority blockchain used to exchange digital assets on Binance DEX.
-Binance Smart Chain is an Ethereum-compatible smart contract chain bridged to Binance Chain.
+Binance Smart Chain is an EVM-compatible smart contract chain bridged to Binance Chain.
 Together they form the Binance Dual Chain System.
 Binance Smart Chain is also a Proof of Stake Authority chain and allows users to create smart contracts and dapps.